Meet Beth

 Elizabeth Cottone’s recent research focuses on resilience in marginalized communities, dyslexia, ADHD, and stroke.
 Over a 25-year career, Beth has worked as a special education teacher, tutor and administrator as well as a University of Virginia researcher.
 Today, Beth is an independent scholar, author, teacher and consultant.
 She finds that the most relevant information comes from the students she has taught.

-Now Available: Beth's Dyslexia Book!
+Beth's Dyslexia Book

-Beth’s recent book, Dyslexia: A Universe of Possibilities is now available Amazon.com and other online booksellers.
+Beth’s recent book, Dyslexia: A Universe of Possibilities is now available at Amazon.com and other online booksellers.
 In this unique text, Beth combines scholarship and a compassionate, first-person perspective to highlight a path forward for students with dyslexia, ADHD, and other neurodiversity.

 Image description